The Court Process for Appointing a Conservator

 On the filing of a petition for appointment of a conservator or any other protective order for reasons other than minority, the court shall set a hearing date.
 Unless the person to be protected has counsel of that person's own choice, the court shall appoint an attorney to represent that person.

 A.R.S. § 14-5407(B)For adults, the court must appoint an attorney if the person does not already have one.
-When the alleged disability involves mental illness, mental deficiency, physical illness, chronic drug use, or chronic intoxication, the court also appoints an investigator to interview the person.
-The investigator and any medical or psychological examiner must submit written reports before the hearing.
+The court also appoints an investigator when the alleged disability involves mental illness or chronic drug use.

 Rights of the Person at the Hearing